GaN-Based mmWave RF Front-End Modules with Integrated Antenna-in-Package

-Associate Professor, Wuhan University
+Associate Professor, Guangdong University of Technology

 Abstract: